Playing Time Data

 How Many Players Stay All Four Years at University of the Pacific Baseball?

-22% of freshmen who join University of the Pacific baseball stay on the roster for all four years — below the D1 average of 28%.
-The one-and-done rate — players who leave after their first year — is 41%.
+24% of freshmen who join University of the Pacific baseball stay on the roster for all four years — below the D1 average of 38%.
+The one-and-done rate — freshmen who are gone from this roster after their first season, whether they quit, were cut, or transferred — is 42%.
 On average, players spend 2.3 seasons on the University of the Pacific roster.

 Career Outcomes